The Second IASTED International Conference on

 Biography of the Keynote Speaker

-Dr. Moujaes received his BS and MS in Mechanical Engineering respectively from the American University in Beirut (AUB) in 1972 and 75.
+received his BS and MS in Mechanical Engineering respectively from the American University in Beirut (AUB) in 1972 and 75.
 He received his Ph.D. in Mechanical Engineering from the University of Pittsburgh in 1980.
 His general area of research and teaching is in the Thermal Sciences.
+Dr. Moujaes

 Dr. Moujaes is currently a Full Professor of the Mechanical Engineering Department at the University of Nevada Las Vegas.
 He also has had seven years of prior experience in the area of R&D in alternative energy sources and in HVAC applications respectively.
 He has over 94 refereed publications in refereed journals and conferences.
 He is also an Associate editor of the Journal of Energy Engineering (JEE).
 He has obtained over $1.5 M in various funded projects over the last few years.
 These areas include high temperature hydrogen production applications using solar and nuclear energy, high level nuclear waste thermal issues, solar energy, indoor environmental quality issues, HVAC applications, energy conservation and issues relevant to air duct leakage in HVAC air delivery systems.
 He has also consulted with regional and national companies on some of these topics.